Wells Fargo Platinum Visa® Card Essentials

 This is a no-nonsense card to have in your credit card arsenal, but it does lack the allure of rewards-earning potential.
 If you’re in the market for low introductory APRs, this card is for you; if you’re looking to rack up rewards as you spend, it’s best you look at perhaps the Wells Fargo Propel American Express® Card instead.

 Additionally, there are some fees associated with this card that could add up fast.
 First, there’s an introductory 3 percent balance transfer fee – after the first 18 months, it goes up to 5 percent.
 And if you’ll be traveling abroad, keep in mind that the Wells Fargo Platinum Visa® Card does have a 3 percent foreign transaction fee.

 How Wells Fargo Platinum Visa® Card Compares to Other Cards

 Wells Fargo Platinum Visa® Card vs. Chase Freedom®.

 Neither the Wells Fargo Platinum Visa® Card nor Chase Freedom® comes with an annual fee.
-What they do both come with is an introductory 15-months of zero interest on purchases and balance transfers; however, they differ when it comes to the balance transfer fee.
-The Wells Fargo Platinum Visa ® Card charges a 3 percent balance-transfer fee for those first 15 months, while Chase Freedom® charges either $5 or 5 percent of the amount of each transfer, whichever is greater.
+What they do both come with is an introductory zero interest period on purchases and balance transfers; however, they differ when it comes to the balance transfer fee and duration.
+The Wells Fargo Platinum Visa® Card charges a 3 percent balance-transfer fee for those first 18 months, while Chase Freedom® charges either $5 or 5 percent of the amount of each transfer, whichever is greater, and the intro period is shorter at 15 months.
 It may not seem like much, but that 2 percent could make a significant difference if you’re planning to make a couple of big transfers.